Two-pink-deckchairs-on-lawn

 • Research and information.

-You can also create blog posts that give answers to your FAQs.
+You can also create blog posts that give answers to your own FAQs.
 This will save you time answering the same questions over and over again, when you could be doing something more productive instead.

-Your blog gives you a golden opportunity to rank for more keywords and attract more visitors — if you use it correctly.
+Your blog also gives you a golden opportunity to rank for more keywords and attract more visitors — if you use it correctly.

 Read my article on how blogging works for your business >>